blyxyas/braincumc/README.md

 (This will output `2`)

 Keep in mind that this process will create a new directory in the current directory (called `target_bc`) to host the dependencies and cache the build.
 If you decide to delete this directory braincumc will need to create it again for the next build.

+## License

+The license is kept in the LICENSE file, this software uses the MIT License.